deniz-oezdemir/Webserv/README.md

 In addition to the mandatory requirements, we implemented several bonus features to enhance our web server:

 - **Cookies and Session Management:** Allows for more complex web applications requiring user state persistence.
-- **Multiple CGI Scripts:** Enables dynamic content generation with languages like PHP and Python.
+- **Multiple CGI Scripts:** Enables dynamic content generation with languages like Python, JavaScript, and Rust.

 ### Extras ✨
 Besides the bonus features, we added several extra functionalities: